 So…How Did He Do It?

-Okay, so it may not be quite that simple, but it’s not far off.
-In a recent interview, Max reflected on whether or not he doubted that photography (or his career) would work out for him at the beginning.
-He mused, “I think it is natural for anyone to doubt his or herself at times, and I am no different.”
-He went on to say, “I am genuinely interested in and enjoy what I do.
+When asked to provide insight regarding what led to their immense successes, often, the resounding answer can be satisfying, or otherwise completely unsatisfying.
+Often, the answer is: “I just did it.”
+In Salk’s case, this answer isn’t meant to detract from the interviewer’s question, but rather, serves as a testament to the notion of “just going for it.”
+Much like other successful young professionals, Salk reflected on whether or not he doubted his endeavors would pan out for him in the beginning.
+He mused, “I think it is natural for anyone to doubt him or herself at times, and I am no different.”
+He went on to state, “I am genuinely interested in and enjoy what I do.
 I think this goes a long way in any career.
 If you don’t like what you’re doing, or you’re not that interested in it, it is difficult to motivate yourself to go the extra mile.
 When you enjoy and are interested in what you are doing, it doesn’t feel like work.”

 We’ve all heard the old adage before; “Do what you love, and you’ll never work a day in your life.”
 However, in the case of Salk’s pursuit of two wildly differing endeavors, passion reigns supreme as the motivation to keep moving forward.
 With an incredibly busy lifestyle, it would be difficult for Salk to thoroughly pursue any ventures outside of his direct profession, rendering him a Specialist.
 However, through passion for mastering the art of photography, in addition to a myriad of other hobbies, Salk has been able to devote time, energy, and resources into succeeding in these activities.